-EXHIBIT: An Ecologically True Story: Rethinking the Fable of the Tortoise and the Hare I'm delighted to invite you to save the date for the opening of the first major exhibition based on my on-going project: "An Ecologically True Story of the Tortoise and the Hare"!
-This sciart and science storytelling exhibition will feature my…Read more You’re invited: 1st major show for “An Ecologically True Story of the Tortoise & Hare”
+EXHIBIT: An Ecologically True Story: Rethinking the Fable of the Tortoise and the Hare Click here for exhibit details.
+I'm delighted to invite you to save the date for the opening of the first major exhibition based on my on-going project: "An Ecologically True Story of the Tortoise and the Hare"!
+This sciart and science…Read more You’re invited: 1st major show for “An Ecologically True Story of the Tortoise & Hare”

 I've been invited to present twice this spring about the Ecologically True Story of the Tortoise and the Hare.
 And, there's a third big presentation in the works!
 The first was an Ignite-style talk.
 I gave this talk as part of a Wyoming Humanities Council/UW Creative Writing MFA partnership to host an "Insights into Legends" event in…Read more Public presentations

 "Too much importance cannot be given to drawing, as it is not only an excellent device for securing close observation, but it is also a rapid method of making valuable notes."
 Inspired by Louis Agassiz, the Harvard Committee of Ten insisted that drawing be an essential part of science education at their institution.
 While this…Read more Sketchbook Snapshot: illustrating tortoises and hares

 Drawn to Wildlife: Sketching for Scientists Cody, Wyoming 11/17/2016 ● 12:30-4:00 pm ● Lab, Draper Natural History Museum● limited to 25 participants This hands-on workshop for wildlife biologists will take place during The Wildlife Society's Wyoming chapter annual meeting.
 Participants will be be introduced to a suite of foundational sketching techniques, and will include discussion of materials and strategies…Read more Workshop: Drawn to Wildlife